phpfn/placeholder/README.md

-Library provides a placeholder implementation for currying functions, partial applications, pipe operator, and other syntactic structures hat allow specifying default values.
+Library provides a placeholder implementation for currying functions, partial applications, pipe operator, and other syntactic structures that allow specifying default values.

 ## Installation